nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/js-libraries.md

 - [retry](https://github.com/tim-kos/node-retry) - Abstraction for exponential and custom retry strategies for failed operations.
 - [JointJS](https://github.com/clientIO/joint) - Flexible JavaScript library for building interactive SVG-based diagrams and visual applications.
 - [Toposort](https://github.com/marcelklehr/toposort) - Topologically sort directed acyclic graphs (such as dependency lists) in JS.
+- [Pool](https://github.com/ricokahler/pool) - Like Promise.all but you can specify how many concurrent tasks you want at once.
+- [Chokidar](https://github.com/paulmillr/chokidar) - Minimal and efficient cross-platform file watching library.

 ## Links